Author

 Ready to start looking?

-AutoMoney Trust offers hire purchase from £4,000 to £25,000 over 36 to 84 months with no deposit required.
-We consider applications from people with poor credit..
-The initial check is a soft search that will not affect your credit file.
+AutoMoney Trust offers Hire Purchase finance from £4,000 to £25,000 over 36 to 84 months, with no deposit required.
+Check your eligibility with a soft credit search that won't affect your credit file.
 Check your eligibility on our apply for car finance page before you start looking, so you know your budget going in.

 FAQs